 - Directly affects nucleotide base pairing in DNA (not a good thing)

 I’m sure you think you know this one.
 We thought so too.
 We thought sunscreen was the end all and be all of the UV rays.
 Nope!
 Today, you won't find a single sunscreen that blocks ALL UV light.
-That’s why an adequate plethora of hat and UV blocking sunglass styles are at your disposal.
+That’s why a plethora of hat and UV-blocking sunglass styles are at your disposal.
 The sun is like fine wine.
 It’s good to have a couple of glasses, but don’t drown in it as you’ll pay for it later.
 Moderate the amount of sun you get, hide in the shade, or hey, pick up a sunbrella (In style after Willy Wonka gets into theatres).

 Ah yes, action and reaction.
 The fight or flight we are genetically ingrained to do - and how you deal with it separates you from the insurmountable amount of damage it does to your body (and mind!).
 When you feel stressed, your nervous system releases cortisol and adrenaline into your body that change a slew of functions in your skin.
 So how does stress affect the skin?
 Here are the ways stress can impact your face!

-Stress impacts your immune system, causes your skin to be more reactive and sensitive and triggers rashes, hives, puffy under eyes, and redness.
+Stress impacts your immune system, causes your skin to be more reactive and sensitive, and triggers rashes, hives, puffy under eyes, and redness.